ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 </framework-specific-section>

 <framework-specific-section frameworks="angular">
-<p>All the tests above and more can be found in the following <a href="https://github.com/ag-grid/ag-grid-angular-cli-example/tree/latest/src/tests">GitHub Repo</a>.</p>
+<p>All the tests above and more can be found in the following <a href="https://github.com/ag-grid/ag-grid-angular-cli-example/tree/latest/src/tests" target="_blank">GitHub Repo</a>.</p>
 </framework-specific-section>

 <framework-specific-section frameworks="react">